thiblahute/meson-website/IndepthTutorial.md

 The definition always starts with a call to the `project` function.
 In it you must specify the project's name and programming languages to use, in this case only `C++`.
 We also specify two additional arguments, the project's version and the license it is under.
 Our project is version `1.0.0` and is specified to be under the MIT license.

 Then we find GLib, which is an *external dependency*.
-The <tt>dependency</tt> function tells Meson to find the library (by default using <tt>pkg-config</tt>).
+The `dependency` function tells Meson to find the library (by default using `pkg-config`).
 If the library is not found, Meson will raise an error and stop processing the build definition.

-Then we add a global compiler argument <tt>-DSOME_TOKEN=value</tt>.
+Then we add a global compiler argument `-DSOME_TOKEN=value`.
 This flag is used for *all* C++ source file compilations.
 It is not possible to unset it for some targets.
 The reason for this is that it is hard to keep track of what compiler flags are in use if global settings change per target.

-Since <tt>include</tt> directory contains the header files, we need a way to tell compilations to add that directory to the compiler command line.
-This is done with the <tt>include_directories</tt> command that takes a directory and returns an object representing this directory.
-It is stored in variable <tt>inc</tt> which makes it accessible later on.
+Since `include` directory contains the header files, we need a way to tell compilations to add that directory to the compiler command line.
+This is done with the `include_directories` command that takes a directory and returns an object representing this directory.
+It is stored in variable `inc` which makes it accessible later on.

 After this are three `subdir` commands.
 These instruct Meson to go to the specified subdirectory, open the `meson.build` file that's in there and execute it.
 The last few lines are a stanza to generate a `pkg-config` file.
 We'll skip that for now and come back to it at the end of this document.

-The first subdirectory we go into is <tt>include</tt>.
+The first subdirectory we go into is `include`.
 In it we have a a header file for the library that we want to install.
 This requires one line.

     install_headers('foolib.h')

 This installs the given header file to the system's header directory.
-This is by default <tt>/[install prefix]/include</tt>, but it can be changed with a command line argument.
+This is by default `/[install prefix]/include`, but it can be changed with a command line argument.

-The Meson definition of <tt>src</tt> subdir is simple.
+The Meson definition of `src` subdir is simple.

     foo_sources = ['source1.cpp', 'source2.cpp']
     foolib = shared_library('foo',